The following information is a curated list of helpful resources provided by local nonprofits and commonly used government sites.

 geauxBIZ - One-stop site for launching a new business in the state of Louisiana from the Office of the Louisiana Secretary of State.

-New Orleans Business Alliance (NOLABA) – New Orleans Business Alliance helps entrepreneurs grow and expand their businesses through initiatives and a combination of powerful online business tools.
+New Orleans Business Alliance (NOLABA) – Helps entrepreneurs grow and expand their businesses through initiatives and a combination of powerful online business tools.

-New Orleans Startup Fund – The New Orleans Startup Fund is a nonprofit venture fund focused on business creation and innovation in the 10-parish Greater New Orleans region.
+New Orleans Startup Fund – A nonprofit venture fund focused on business creation and innovation in the 10-parish Greater New Orleans region.
 The Startup Fund’s mission is to create jobs and economic prosperity by providing seed capital and business assistance to early-stage firms that demonstrate significant growth potential.

-SCORE New Orleans – SCORE New Orleans provides a variety of confidential business advice for free.
+SCORE New Orleans – Provides a variety of confidential business advice for free.
 Counseling tailored to your business and personal goals.

 U.S. Census Bureau – Formerly known as American Fact Finder, this new platform provides access data and digital content from the U.S. Census Bureau.